 I can say with complete confidence that these rolls are the most delicious rolls that will ever pass your lips.
 Sweet, buttery, moist – there’s no comparison.
 I started making these rolls about ten years ago, but have eaten them every single Thanksgiving since I was a little girl.
 Some of my most vivid memories of Thanksgiving are of my granny sitting at her kitchen table, shaping balls of dough into rolls for our dinner.
 My cousin and sister and I would try to sneak bits of dough to eat and Granny would playfully banish us from the room.
 Everyone loved her rolls.
 After Granny passed away, my aunt and mom took over bringing piles of rolls to our holiday gatherings, and now, even for our smaller family celebrations, someone always makes the rolls.
 Yesterday, I was looking through a booklet that my grandma filled out about her life – I was actually trying (unsuccessfully) to scan in her picture to share – and I got caught up reading some of her entries.
 I came across a page with commentary about family traditions and meals and, wouldn’t you know, my Granny wrote down her rolls as a favorite family tradition.
 I love that!

 So, the rolls.
 I make my roll dough in a bread maker.
 Do you have one?
 Bread makers really make the process easy, but you don’t have to use one.
+My bread maker is an older version of this one:Breadman Programmable Bread Maker (affiliate link).
+Not too fancy and it works just fine for my occasional bread maker needs.
 It takes a little more work, but you can hand mix the dough instead.
 I’ll provide instructions for both methods.

 Homemade Sweet Dinner Rolls

 1 Cup sour milk (mix 1 C. 2% or whole milk with 1 Tablespoon of lemon juice and let sit for 5 minutes)